avoevodin/lab1/README.md

-# Practice tasks for the 1st lection
+# Practical tasks for the 1st lection

 ## The Turtle